WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/verifiable_displays.md

 ### Questions

-- Which are required fields?
+- Which fields are required?
-- Can we assume credential is embedded in display artifact, or are they bundled in some way
+- Can we assume that the credential is embedded in the display artifact, or are they bundled in some way?
-- Many more to come
+- Many more to come.